DezJukes/DezJukes/README.md

 ### Hi there 👋
 Welcome to my profile!
 Feel free to explore and give me some ideas to make.

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Ruby
 - 📫 How to reach me: jbryandc08@gmail.com
 - ⚡ Fun fact: The programming languages I have used so far are C, C++, Java, Javascript, Kotlin, Assembly Language.